FlashZ/Homeworld1_online_server/README.md

 - `authserver_private.der`
 - `kver.kp`

-If you are using the existing bundled trust domain, skip this step.
+If you are using the bundled trust domain, skip that step and start the backend:

-### 1. Start the JSON backend (terminal 1)

 ```powershell
 python won_server.py `